roadfoodr/tinware/prompts/tinware-PRD-current.md

 1. User opens the Tinware app
 2. App loads, displaying the title and a topic selection menu
 3. User selects a topic or "All Words"
+4. User is presented with the game mode (AddOne or BingoStem)
-4. Game initializes with the first scenario
+5. Game initializes with the first scenario

 ### 5.2 Main Gameplay Loop

+#### 5.2.1 AddOne
 1. User is presented with a word stem and prompt (e.g., "Which letters go before/after the word stem?")
 2. User enters a letter in the input area
 3. System processes the input: